Professional edition active

 Parents who are grieving the loss of a dead child and who are also struggling with an inability to attach to a new child need to know their feelings are normal.
 If their feelings are not acknowledged as normal, the parents and child are at risk of mental health disorders.
 The next pregnancy, when and if it occurs, should be forward-looking and not backward-looking.

-Death of a child's family member or friend
+Death of a Child's Family Member or Friend

 Many children experience the death of a loved one.
-The way children perceive the event (and hence the best response by parents and health care practitioners) is affected by their developmental level.
+The way children perceive the event (and hence the best response by parents and health care professionals) is affected by their developmental level.
 Preschool children may have limited understanding of death.
 Relating the event to previous experience with a beloved pet may be helpful.
 Older children may be able to understand the event more easily.
-Death should never be equated with going to sleep and never waking up because children may become fearful of sleeping.
+Death should not be equated with going to sleep and never waking up because children may become fearful of sleeping.

 Pearls & Pitfalls

-Parents should discuss with health care practitioners whether to have children visit severely ill children or adults.
+Parents should discuss with health care professionals whether to have children visit severely ill children or adults.
 Some children may express a specific desire to visit family members or friends who are dying.
 Children should be adequately prepared for such a visit so they will know what to expect.
 In the same way, adults often wonder whether to bring children to a funeral.
 This decision should be made individually, in consultation with the children whenever possible.
 When children attend a funeral, a close friend or relative should accompany them to provide support throughout, and children should be allowed to leave if necessary.

-1. 1.
-Wender E, The Committee on Psychosocial Aspects of Child and Family Health: Supporting the family after the death of a child.
-Pediatrics 130(6):1164–1169, 2012. doi: 10.1542/peds.2012-2772
+6. 6.
+Wender E, The Committee on Psychosocial Aspects of Child and Family Health.
+Supporting the family after the death of a child.
+Pediatrics.
+2021;130(6):1164–1169. doi:10.1542/peds.2012-2772

-2. 2.
-Schonfeld DJ, Demaria T, AAP Committee on Psychosocial Aspects of Child and Family Health, Disaster Preparedness Advisory Council: Supporting the grieving child and family.
-Pediatrics 138(3):e20162147, 2016. doi: 10.1542/peds.2016-2147
+7. 7.
+Schonfeld DJ, Demaria T, AAP Committee on Psychosocial Aspects of Child and Family Health, Disaster Preparedness Advisory Council.
+Supporting the grieving child and family.
+Pediatrics.
+2016;138(3):e20162147. doi:10.1542/peds.2016-2147

 More Information

 The following are some English-language resources that may be useful.
-Please note that THE MANUALS is not responsible for the content of these resources.
+Please note that The Manuals is not responsible for the content of these resources.

 These resources provide information about support for parents, caregivers, and siblings after a child dies: